 Funding for 2019-20

-Below is our Statement for the academic year 2018-19 based on our recent Pupil Premium Review.
+Below is our Statement for the academic year 2019-20.
 We are very aware that some families just miss the threshold at which they are eligible for free school meals so do make sure that every child has their barriers to learning removed whenever we can, no matter whether they are 'Pupil Premium' or not.
 We review our Spending Plans at the end of each academic year based on which spending has the greatest impact on attainment and progress

 Spending Review for Pupil Premium Funding for 2018 to 2019